-Surveyors arrived in Port Nicholson to lay out plans for the proposed New Zealand Company settlement of Britannia at Pito-one (Petone).
+Surveyors arrived in Port Nicholson to lay out the proposed New Zealand Company settlement of Britannia at Pito-one (Petone).
 When this site proved unsuitable, the town was relocated across the harbour.
 It would be called Wellington in honour of the victor in the Battle of Waterloo.

 Time was also against Mein Smith.
 The Company was desperate to move before the British government intervened in New Zealand.
 As a result an impossible timeframe was set for the Company surveyors.
 When the first settler ship arrived on 22 January, there was no sign on the ground of the carefully laid out plan.